anvaka/redsim/README.md

 # Redditors who commented to this subreddit also commented to...

 This simple idea is the core of the current recommendation website.
-Despite its simplicity it yields amazing results.
+Despite the simplicity it yields amazing results.

-Before you read any further, go ahead and check for yourself:
+Before you read any further, please go ahead and check for yourself:

 * [Subreddits related to /r/programming](http://anvaka.github.io/redsim/#?q=programming)
 * [Subreddits related to /r/Games](http://anvaka.github.io/redsim/#?q=Games)